List of WWII Maybach engines: Development of the HL210 and HL230

 A proposed replacement for the Panzer IV had been considered since around 1937.
 What became the Tiger tank went through a series of specifications, with the final revision (VK 4501) being made in May 1941.
-Only a month later, the German armies invading Russia encountered the superior T-34 and KV-1: by December 1941 a specification for a 30-ton medium tank (which became the Panther) had been proposed as an immediate response to the Soviet tank threat.
+Only a month later, the German armies invading Russia encountered the T-34 and KV-1: by December 1941 a specification for a 30-ton medium tank (which became the Panther) had been proposed as an immediate response to the Soviet tank threat.
 (Note: Although the T-34 and KV tanks were almost impervious to the German 37mm anti-tank guns and the guns of the Panzer III and IVs, they were not the primary reason why the German offensive ground to a halt by the end of 1941.
 Both sides suffered huge losses of personnel and matériel.
 The Battle of Smolensk delayed the German push towards Moscow.
 Despite staggering losses including the Battle of Bryansk, the Red Army (backed up by physical defences constructed by innumerable civilian forces, both women and men, and the implacable weather - the rasputitsa) kept the invading forces at bay for long enough to keep re-located tank production going over the winter.)

 Development of the two tanks continued simultaneously: the Tiger prototype was demonstrated to Hitler on his birthday in April 1942, and the first of two Panther prototypes was ready in August 1942.

 The weight of the Tiger had increased considerably since its inception, and although it was now considerably heavier than the Panther medium tank, Maybach proposed fitting almost exactly the same 21-litre V-12 650 hp engine in both tanks.
 To save weight, the cylinder block was cast in aluminium alloy, with cast iron liners.
 The pistons were made of low-expansion aluminium-silicon alloy with Si content of nearly 20%.
 The engine for the original 30-ton Panther project was the Maybach HL210 P30, while the 45-ton specification for the Tiger received the HL210 P45.
 The main visible difference was the arrangement of the coolant ducts exiting the cylinder heads, since the Panther and Tiger had different flows through their radiators.
 (Note: The HL210 P30 is externally almost identical to the HL210 P45, apart from the hot coolant ducts (to radiator) at the flywheel end.
 On the P30 they are visually similar mirror images, and each duct is separately piped to the radiators on either side.
 On the P45 they are of unequal appearance, and are linked over the top of the fan drive housing into a 'Y'-fitting: a single pipe feeds the top of the offside radiator, which is coupled at the bottom to the top of the nearside radiator.
 The lower outlet of this feeds the oil cooler and then the water pump at the flywheel end.
 Photos make this much clearer.)